limosa-io/openid-connect-server/README.md

 # PHP OpenID Connect Server

-This is an OpenID Connect Server written in PHP, build on top of [thephpleague/oauth2-server](https://github.com/thephpleague/oauth2-server).
+This is an OpenID Connect Server written in PHP, built on top of [thephpleague/oauth2-server](https://github.com/thephpleague/oauth2-server).

 It is used by [idaas.nl](https://www.idaas.nl/).